simoninireland/cl-vhdsl/doc/core/with-bitfields.rst

-.. _rtl-with-bitfields:
+.. _core-with-bitfields:

 Extracting bitfields into variables
 ===================================

 In defining hardware, and especially machine instructions, it is common to split a single wide register into fixed-width fields.
-This is so common that RTLisp provides a macro to perform the decomposition.
+This is so common that Verilisp provides a macro to perform the decomposition.